The Life of Mary O'Malley

 ABOUT THE AUTHOR

 Bernard Adams, a Dubliner with Ulster roots, went to school at Portora in Enniskillen and read English at Trinity College, Dublin.
-He became a journalist in Belfast and had a long career as a BBC television producer in London.
-He wrote Denis Johnston: A Life (Lilliput, 2002).
+He became a journalist, writing early notices of Mary O’Malley’s plays for the Belfast Telegraph in Belfast before working as a BBC television producer in London.
+He is author of Denis Johnston: A Life (Lilliput, 2002).